Are They the Same? Exploring Visual Correspondence Shortcomings of Multimodal LLMs: Method

 \textbf{Baseline.} Due to its strong single and multi-image QA performance, we select the SOTA MLLM InternVL2~\cite{chen2024internvl} as our baseline.
 We construct a strong baseline by fine-tuning InternVL2 using a combination of LLaVA SFT data~\cite{liu2024llava1.5} and our MMVM data.

-\textbf{Object-Level Contrastive Learning.} Inspired by the success of contrastive learning in visual representation~\cite{he2020momentum, chen2020improved, oquab2023dinov2}, tracking~\cite{yan2022towards, yan2023universal}, and video segmentation~\cite{wu2022defense, zhang2023dvis++, li2023tube, ying2023ctvis,li2024masa}, we introduce a novel object-level contrastive learning (OCL) strategy to help MLLM learn more discriminative features for better visual matching.
+\textbf{Object-Level Contrastive Learning.} Inspired by the success of contrastive learning in visual tracking~\cite{he2020momentum, chen2020improved, oquab2023dinov2}, tracking~\cite{yan2022towards, yan2023universal}, and video segmentation~\cite{wu2022defense, zhang2023dvis++, li2023tube, ying2023ctvis,li2024masa}, we introduce a novel object-level contrastive learning (OCL) strategy to help MLLM learn more discriminative features for better visual matching.
+Unlike previous contrastive learning approaches that learning features using shared tracking heads, our method conducts contrastive learning between two distinct vision encoders: the MLLM visual encoder and an additional visual expert, as illustrated on the left side of Fig.~\ref{fig:model}.
+This design allows the visual expert to learn discriminative features within the semantic space of the MLLM.
+On the one hand, it preserves fine-grained visual features, while on the other hand, it achieves modality alignment through contrastive learning.
+We employ the OCL strategy during the pre-training phase.
+As shown in Tab.~\ref{tab:align_method_ablation}, the OCL strategy outperforms other pre-training methods.

 Firstly, we obtain the object-level representations using masked average pooling based on the image feature.
 Then, the object-level contrastive loss is conducted on the object-level representations:

 where $\Omat$ denotes the object-level representation of the query object. $\Omat^+$ and $\Omat^-$ denote the representations of positive and negative candidate objects, respectively.